Predoff/dotfiles/README.md

 ## What the fuck is that?

 This files allow you to costumize your nerdery.
-Change how your prompt looks, set some aliases, set some configurations to Vim and some other things.
+Change how your prompt looks, set aliases, set configurations to Vim and many other things.

 ### Oh My ZSH